I know why so many Latino men voted for Trump. I tried to sound the alarm

 The warning signs were there.
 A few weeks ago, a USA Today/Suffolk University poll found that a majority of Latino men between the ages of 18 to 34 supported Trump.
 Kamala Harris campaign tried to stave off her problem with Latinos by dispatching Latino surrogates in places like Arizona.
 But it looks like was either all for naught or that Democrats simply didn’t reach out to them in the ways that matter.
 People who follow me on social media know I tend not to trust exit polls.
 But heavily Latino counties speak for themselves.

 Take for example Webb County, Texas, which borders Mexico.
 In 2016, Hillary Clinton won a little less than three quarters of the vote.
-But last night, Trump won 85 percent of the vote.
+But on Tuesday, Trump won it by 2 percent.

 During Ted Cruz’s victory party in Texas last night, he talked about the decisive rightward swing among multiple demographic groups, saying, “The results tonight — this decisive victory — should shake the Democrat establishment to its core.”
 He’s not entirely wrong.
 For decades, Democrats have banked on the idea that Latinos will vote for them reflexively because Latinos would see Republican language about immigration as inherently racist (and much of it is).